-The following points provide a summarised history of soil conservation works:
+The following points provide a summarised history of soil conservation works existing on ML70481:

-- During 1985 to 1986, all of the Gordon Downs property, then owned by United Plantations (Aust) Pty Ltd, was assessed and mapped by the then Queensland Department of Primary Industries Soil Conservation Services Branch, identifying land suitability classes and proposing soil conservation structures including waterways, contour banks, diversion banks and with design points identified.
-These are recorded as non-statutory plans. - In 2004, a property plan (SC204399) was produced in accordance with the Soil Conservation Act 1986 (SC Act), providing designs for soil conservation works on Lot 31 on RP615385 located immediately adjacent to the eastern boundary of ML70481 and slightly overlapping ML70481.
+• During 1985 to 1986, all of the Gordon Downs property, then owned by United Plantations (Aust) Pty Ltd, was assessed and mapped by the then Queensland Department of Primary Industries Soil Conservation Services Branch.
+Mapping identified land suitability classes and proposed soil conservation structures including waterways, contour banks and diversion banks.
+Some or all of these appear to have transitioned to the four non-statutory soil conservation plans that overlap parts of ML70481.
+Non-statutory plans are soil conservation plans that have not been approved under the Soil Conservation Act 1986.
+These plans were created and voluntarily implemented prior to the approval processes under relevant legislation, or where approval was not required.
+Kestrel Coal as the landowner has no plans to voluntarily implement or maintain the non-statutory plans where they exist over ML70481.

+• In 2004, a property plan (SC204399) was produced in accordance with the Soil Conservation Act 1986 (SC Act), providing designs for soil conservation works on Lot 31 on RP615385 located immediately adjacent to the eastern boundary of ML70481 and slightly overlapping ML70481.
 This plan was provided by the then Department of Natural Resources Mines and Energy (DNRME) along with contour bank and waterway specifications.